rjsears/n8n_nginx/README.md

 ───────────────────────────────────────────────────────────────────────────────

-  Thank you for using n8n HTTPS Setup Script v3.0.0 Created by Richard J. Sears - richardjsears@gmail.com
+  Thank you for using n8n Management Setup Script v3.0.0 Created by Richard J. Sears - richardjsears@gmail.com
 ```